"

 Introduction

-In this chapter, we will explore methods for ascertaining the economic value of a good or service in situations where a market price is not available.
-The approaches discussed are particularly useful for policy or projects with social, health, or environmental aspects.
+In this chapter, we will explore methods for determining the economic value of a good or service in situations where a market price is not available.
+These approaches are particularly useful for policy or projects with social, health, or environmental aspects.
 In particular, non-market valuation methods are useful for evaluating intangible impacts, such as national pride, climate abatement, pollution costs, public goods, and common goods.
-Consequently, non-market valuations are more common in public sector CBA, where the government is evaluating a policy or project.
-Specifically, the government is often interested in projects that may have wider intangible impacts or the resource is not provided by the private sector.
+Consequently, non-market valuations are more common in CBA for the public sector, where the government is evaluating a policy or project.
+Specifically, governments are often interested in projects that may have wider intangible impacts or projects that provide a resource that the private sector does not.

 To being our approach to non-market valuations, we first need to understand the concept of total economic value.